smpetersgithub/AdvancedSQLPuzzles/Database Tips and Tricks/Behavior Of Nulls/readme.md

 ------------------------------------------------------------------
 **BIT**

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Often, we think of the `BIT` data type as being a Boolean value (true or false, yes or no, on or off, one or zero…), however NULL markers are allowed for the `BIT` data type making the possible values 1, 0 and NULL.  **The `BIT` data type in SQL is not a true Boolean value.**
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Often, we think of the `BIT` data type as being a Boolean value (true or false, yes or no, on or off, one or zero…), however, NULL markers are allowed for the `BIT` data type making the possible values 1, 0 and NULL.  **The `BIT` data type in SQL is not a true Boolean value.**

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Because the only acceptable values for the `BIT` data type is 1, 0 or NULL.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Because the only acceptable values for the `BIT` data type are `1`, `0` or `NULL`.
 The `BIT` data type converts any nonzero value to `1`.
 As discussed earlier, the NULL marker is neither a nonzero value nor a zero value, so it is not promoted to the value of `1`.
 Here we can demonstrate that behavior.

 ```sql
 SELECT 1 AS ID, CAST(NULL AS BIT) AS Bit